PeaceFounder/PeaceVote.jl/outreach/peacevote.md

 # Abstract

-The electronic voting problem had been studied extensively for decades.
-However, no technology had achieved the same of trustworthiness as a regular paper ballot which is the only robust software-independent voting system capable of preserving participant privacy.
-A software independent, voting system designs which preserve privacy are possible if shuffling of votes are decentralized, but such a system would be extremely fragile and unpractical.
-In this paper, I propose identity braiding as a method for eliminating fragility of mixnet cascades for electronic voting applications and discuss a specific implementation of electronic voting for the PeaceVote electronic voting system.
+The electronic voting problem had been studied extensively for decades, but still, the regular paper ballot is currently the only design capable of combining strong software-independence and voters privacy.
+I discuss that all electronic voting systems are doomed because of authentification itself is not anonymous, and mixnet cascades must be trusted to avoid the absence of election results leading to dystopian designs where we are obligated to trust authority which is a biological machine running software itself.
+To come around authentification pit hole, I propose braiding as a method to generate anonymous pseudonyms on absolute consent basis of each participant.
+I demonstrate how braiding can also be used to form immutable ledger BraidChain and how all those elements come together in the PeaceVote protocol where all trust in the authority had been decentralized in the trust of the software running on the devices.
+Lastly, I will cover network infrastructure, infiltrator and secrecy attacks and how those are resolved.

 # Introduction

 In a regular paper ballot, everyone can see that officials are acting according to agreed and fair rules as are also able to become the part of them without particular expert knowledge.
 On the contrary electronic voting, schemes suffer from openness and transparency, leaving doubt on whether the election officials are running the software that they claim to do and are not producing fake proofs to support their claims.
-That made Ron Rivest introduce a term software independence - a software is said to be software independent if election outcome is independent of undetected modifications to the software which runs the elections [Rivest].
+That made Ron Rivest introduce a term software independence - a software is said to be software independent if election outcome is independent of undetected modifications to the software which runs the elections.

 It is rather easy to design an electronic voting system which is software-independent but does not preserve privacy.
 In a simple design, each citizen would own state-certified public/private key pair which forms a digital identity of the person.
 To run the elections, the state would publish possible option messages.
 It would collect option certificates (signed documents) from the voters and publish them to for everyone accessible bulletin board which everyone could use for verifying and counting the votes.